Focus on Alzheimer's Disease and Related Dementias

 Planned Initiatives

-We are excited to share with you the research concepts approved by NINDS Council for the fiscal year 2025.
+We are excited to share with you the research concepts approved by NINDS Council.
 Please note that this page will be periodically updated with links when funding opportunities are published.
-These are also announced via our email listserv (to join the NINDS AD/ADRD listserv, please email kiara.bates@nih.gov ).
+These are also announced via our email listserv (to join the NINDS AD/ADRD listserv, please email kiara.bates@nih.gov).

 Please note that an approved concept listed below does not necessarily indicate an award mechanism or funding allocation is imminent or will happen.
 The NOFO is only official when published in the NIH Guide.